Fractional Chern insulator states in an isolated flat band of zero Chern number

-Figure. \ref{Fig_ED46}(b) shows the many-body spectrum for a $4\times6$ unit cell cluster when the flat band filling factor $\nu_{\rm F} = 2/3$.
+The many-body spectra at $\nu_{\rm F} = 2/3$ filling of the flat band are shown in Figs. \ref{Fig_ED6x6}(b) and \ref{Fig_ED6x6}(g) for $4\times6$ [Fig. \ref{Fig_ED6x6}(a)] and $6\times6$ [Fig. \ref{Fig_ED6x6}(f)] system sizes, respectively.
 Remarkably, we observe three nearly degenerate ground states separated by a finite spectrum gap from excited states.
-The three-fold degeneracy of the ground state and its momentum indices (0, 8, 16) align with the expected topological degeneracy of a FCI on a torus.
-The imperfection in ground-state degeneracy is an inevitable consequence of the finite-size calculation.
+The three-fold degeneracy of the ground state and their momenta are in agreement with those computed from the generalized Pauli principle for the 1/3 FCI on torus~\cite{Bernevig2008_jack, regnault_fractional_2011}.
+Taking the $6\times6$ system as an example, all three ground states are in the expected $\Gamma$ sector [Fig. \ref{Fig_ED6x6}(g)].